Milton Keynes and North Bucks

 • Old School House London Road Milton Keynes MK11 1JA Telephone(01908) 561936

 Busy food-focused pub with major rebuild and refurbishment in 2022, when name changed to the Old School House, the building's original purpose.
-Pub is one large L-shaped room, but internal decor and sub-walls define separate areas within; two steps up to dining area at far end, otherwise completely level flooring Three handpumps serving Brewpoint beers, two regular and one changing.
-Food served all day, but eating is, by no means, necessary.
+Pub is one large L-shaped room, but internal decor and sub-walls define separate areas within; two steps up to dining area at far end, otherwise completely level flooring Three handpumps although usually only two in regular use..
+Food served all day, including breakfast 10-11.30 am on Saturday and Sunday - but eating is, by no means, necessary.
 Outside seating overlooks busy road.

 • Old Swan 8 Shenley Road Milton Keynes MK3 6EZ Telephone(01908) 372926